 One parent in the AP story was quoted as saying “This could happen to you.
 It’s horrible.
 These kids are not coming home.
 I don’t want you to be that person.
 Sometimes it just takes one bad decision to end in tragedy.”

-At the Rochlin Law Firm, our car accident lawyers that some of our most tragic cases happen where teenagers are injured in car accidents in MN, or cause crashes and injure other people.
-Pam and David have two teenage drivers, so these tragedies really hit home to us.
+At the Rochlin Law Firm, our car accident attorneys know that some of our most tragic cases happen where teenagers are injured in car accidents in MN, or cause crashes and injure other people.
+Pam and David have three children who were teenage drivers, so these tragedies really hit home to us.
 Unfortunately, there is no sure-fire solution that will keep a teenager driver safe or guarantee you always know where they are and who they are with.
 (Sometimes we wish we could keep them in a bubble at home.)

 The article continued: “It’s an age-old thing for teens to tell their folks they’re going to do one thing and they’re doing another,” said Daniel Flannery, a psychologist who teaches at Case Western Reserve University in Cleveland and is quoted in the AP story.
 He even admits that his own children, “while very good kids and excellent students, sometimes do things they know we won’t approve of and they mislead us.”
 And he notes that like most parents of teens, he’s gotten his share of calls from other parents asking, “Is my son at your house?”
 Cell phones may “give a false sense of security that you can contact your kid at any time.
 That probably contributes to a car accident like this happening.
 And some teens are expert at cell phone subterfuge.
 They turn the cell phone off, ignore it or let it run out of juice.
 When they do call home, a cell provides less information about location than landlines at physical addresses.
 Sure, you can put a GPS locator on a cell, but kids can disable those, or leave their phones in an approved location and head off.